OlivThompson/Iris-Flower-Classification-with-TensorFlow-Scikit-learn/README.md

 - A **traditional SVM (Support Vector Machine)** classifier using Scikit-learn
 - A **feed-forward neural network** implemented with TensorFlow’s Keras API

-The project allows comparison between conventional machine learning methods and simple deep learning models on the same dataset.

 ***

 ### Features

 - Loads and visualizes the Iris dataset using **Pandas** and **Matplotlib**
 - Standardizes numeric features using **StandardScaler**
-- Implements and evaluates an **SVM classifier** with accuracy and confusion matrix reports
+- Implements and evaluates an **SVM classifier** with accuracy and matrix reports
 - Builds and trains a **neural network model** in TensorFlow for classification
 - Compares model performance between classical and deep learning methods